-- 1. Engaged services of an attorney for the purpose of evaluating the legal structure to communicate a clear description of the District and the Clinic roles, responsibilities, and financial activities.
-Recommendations shall determine: - a.
-Financial reporting - b.
-Updated Co-Applicant Agreement which documents the arrangement and limitations of each entity's role, responsibilities, and financial activities, if necessary.
+The District and the Clinic have engaged the services of an attorney for the purpose of evaluating the legal structure to communicate a clear description of the District and the Clinic roles, responsibilities, and financial activities.
+Within a well-defined legal structure, the District will maintain and monitor financial activities for both entities so that the division is clear and consistent with legal requirements.
+The attorney may update the Co-Applicant

+Agreement which documents the arrangement and limitations of each entity's role, responsibilities, and financial activities, as necessary.